EYE ON BUSINESS: This week’s meetings - Peninsula Daily News

 • Sequim Sunrise Rotary — Hybrid meetings at 7 a.m.
 Fridays at the Dungeness River Center, 1943 W. Hendrickson Road, Sequim, and online via Zoom.

-Programs can be found at http://sequimsunrise rotary.org.
-For a Zoom invitation, email sequim sunriserotaryclub@gmail.com.
+Programs can be found at http://sequimsunriserotary.org.
+For a Zoom invitation, email sequimsunrise rotaryclub@gmail.com.

-• Forks Chamber of Commerce — Luncheon meetings at noon on the first and third Wednesdays of the month at Blakeslee’s Bar & Grill, 1222 S. Forks Ave.

 • West End Business and Professional Association — Meets in person from 7:30 a.m. to 8:30 a.m.
 Wednesdays at Forks Congregational Church Fellowship Hall, 280 S. Spartan Ave., Forks.